2 Part Course |

 • Double-check section and sub-section headers

-• Ask yourself in each sentence: is this already mentioned elsewhere?
+• Why you should ask yourself in each sentence: is this already mentioned elsewhere?

-• Make sure your work is diverse at every level
+• Making sure your work is diverse at every level

 • Consistency in numbers and financial analysis throughout